-Today would have been John Bonham‘s 71st birthday (May 31, 1948 – September 25, 1980) had he still made it out of the Led Zeppelin craziness and fame alive, and we can’t help but still be pining for a world of music that still has John Bonham still smashing the drums well into his later life.
+Today would have been John Bonham‘s 74th birthday (May 31, 1948 – September 25, 1980) had he still made it out of the Led Zeppelin craziness and fame alive.
+We can’t help but wonder what the world of music would be like that that still has John Bonham smashing the drums well into his later life.

 Scroll down to see some of our favorites…